brianquinlan/learn-rust/validbtree/README.md

 Determine if a
 [binary search tree](http://en.wikipedia.org/wiki/Binary_search_tree)
 of distinct integers is valid.
-A binary search tree is valid if every node is strictly greater than every node in it's left subtree and strictly less than every node in it's right subtree.
+Such a binary search tree is valid if every node is strictly greater than every node in it's left subtree and strictly less than every node in it's right subtree.

 For example: